adopted-ember-addons/ember-data-factory-guy/README.md

 ```

 ### Pretender
 The addon uses [Pretender](https://github.com/pretenderjs/pretender) to mock the requests.
 It exposes the functions `getPretender` and `setPretender` to respectively get the Pretender server for the current test or set it.
-For instance,
+For instance, you can use pretender's [passthrough](https://github.com/pretenderjs/pretender#pass-through) feature to ignore data URLs:

 ```javascript
 import { getPretender } from 'ember-data-factory-guy';